Roger Singleton

 He was chief executive of Barnardo's for 21 years, succeeding Mary Joynson, and was awarded a knighthood for his services to children in 2005.
 He has served on public inquiries into child abuse in children's homes and is involved in the governance and management of various charities.
 Singleton is an accredited mediator.
 In 2003 as chief executive of Barnardo's he was criticised for supporting emotionally manipulative advertising campaigns to raise the charity's profile.
 In this case the UK advertising standards authority found in Singleton's and Barnardo's favour.

 Singleton has been chairing the ISA since 2007.
 The ISA was set up to deliver its responsibilities under the Safeguarding Vulnerable Groups Act (2006) and as part of the Vetting and Barring Scheme (VBS).
 It makes barring decisions on those people referred to it (usually from employers) following harm or the risk of harm to a child or vulnerable adult.
 It has the legal powers to place or remove people from both of its barred lists (for Children and Adults).
 In March 2009 the Government appointed Singleton Chief Adviser on the Safety of Children, where his responsibilities included advising the Government on strategic priorities and reporting annually to Parliament on safeguarding progress.
 He stood down from the role in June 2010.

-In Autumn 2009 there was criticism in the press of the VBS, which Singleton chairs and which was at the time due to require a phased introduction of all people working or volunteering with children and vulnerable adults to become ISA-Registered.
-Singleton responded to these by pointing out that many of the parliamentarians who were criticising the scheme had actually voted for it.